agentOfChaos/oversized_syringe/README.md

 # Roadmap

 1. Extensive testing
-2. Multicore parallel de-compression
-3. GUI
+2. GUI
-4. Test support for other OSes
+3. Test support for other OSes

 # Thanks to